cosmicexplorer/shrink-wrap/README.md

 An emacs minor mode that makes all indentation look the way you want it to.

+# Documentation
+## `defcustom`
+- `shrink-wrap-desired-indentation`: ???

+## `defun`
+- `shrink-wrap-mode` -- modifies the presentation of leading space characters on each line to display the desired number and type of space characters per indent depth.

 # TODO
 - [ ] ?